-Impoverishment also impacts negatively on family structures.
+Impoverishment also affects family structures.
 In Kashmir, the Hanji community has been particularly affected by the loss of revenue from tourism due to the conflict.
-Increasing numbers of men and boys from this community are becoming migrant labourers.
+Increasing numbers of men and boys from the Hanji community are becoming migrant labourers.
 This entails family separation.
 Social life is also affected.
 Young Bhutanese refugees note that they are not able to celebrate weddings in the proper manner.
 This loss of socio-economic status compounds the sense of alienation from their homeland.